Birch Aquarium at Scripps: Tide-Pool Plaza

 Tide-Pool Plaza features three living tide pools where visitors can touch and learn about tide-pool animals with docents.
 Windows in the habitats provide up-close views of starfish, hermit crabs, sea cucumbers, lobsters, and other animals local to San Diego's tide pools.
 The tide pool overlooks La Jolla and the Pacific Ocean.

 Seadragons & Seahorses

-In this exhibit, Birch Aquarium promotes sea dragon conservation.
-In this exhibition you’ll find a multitude of fishes in the seadragon family such as seahorses, pipefish, sea dragons, etc. Birch Aquarium has focused on this species’ rehabilitation because of the impacts that climate change and poaching have on the ocean.
+Birch Aquarium promotes sea dragon conservation.
+In this exhibition is found a multitude of fishes in the seadragon family such as: seahorses, pipefish, sea dragons, etc. Birch Aquarium has focused on this species’ rehabilitation because of the impacts that climate change and poaching have on the ocean.

 The exhibit features more than a dozen seahorse species and their relatives, a special seahorse nursery, and hands-on activities for all ages about seahorse biology.
 Birch Aquarium is a world leader in seahorse propagation, reducing the need for other zoos and aquariums to collect from the wild.

 In March 2023, The Birch Aquarium's seadragon conservation program successfully bred 70 weedy seadragons.
 The aquarium had previously bred two seadragons in 2020, however, the event in 2023 was the first occurrence inside an exhibit.